haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 # ====================================================================
 {% endhighlight %}

 This configuration file is provided in the `haddock3` directory of the downloaded data set for this tutorial as `scenario1-surface-node.cfg`.
 An MPI version (this is still very much experimental and might not work on all systems) is also available as `scenario1-surface-mpi.cfg`.

 <a class="prompt prompt-question">
 Compared to the workflow described above (Setting up the docking with HADDOCK3), this example has one additional step.
 Can you identify which one?
 </a>

 If you have everything ready, you can launch haddock3 either from the command line, or, better, submitting it to the batch system requesting in this local run mode a full node (see local execution mode above).

 _**Note**_ that this scenario is computationally more expensive because of the increased sampling.
 On our own cluster, running in MPI mode with 250 cores on AMD EPYC 7451 processors the run completed in 1h23min.
 The same run on a single node using all 96 threads took on the same architecture 4 hours and 8 minutes.

-On the Fugaku supercomputer used for the EU ASEAN HPC school, running on a single node (48 [armv8 A64FX](https://github.com/fujitsu/A64FX){:target="_blank" processors}, this run completed in about 23 hours.
+On the Fugaku supercomputer used for the EU ASEAN HPC school, running on a single node 48 [armv8 A64FX](https://github.com/fujitsu/A64FX){:target="_blank" processors}, this run completed in about 23 hours.

 <hr>
 ### Scenario 2a: Paratope - NMR-epitope as passive

-In scenario 2a we are settinp up the docking in which the paratope on the antibody is used to guide the docking, targeting the NMR-identied epitope (+surface neighbors) defined as passive residues.
+In scenario 2a we are setting up the docking in which the paratope on the antibody is used to guide the docking, targeting the NMR-identified epitope (+surface neighbors) defined as passive residues.
 The restraint file to use for this is `ambig-paratope-NMR-epitope-pass.tbl`.
 As for scenario1, we will also define the restraints to keep the two antibody chains together using for this the `antibody-unambig.tbl` restraint file.
 In this case since we have information for both interfaces default sampling parameters are sufficient.
 And we will also turn off the default random removal of restraints to keep all the information on the paratope (`randremoval = false`).
 The configuration file for this scenario (assuming a local running mode, eventually submitted to the batch system requesting a full node) is:

 {% highlight toml %}
 # ====================================================================